 Maria Camahort focuses an important part of her professional career collaborating with other artistic disciplines as theatre and dance.
 She has experience collaborating as a musician on stage, MD and composer.

-Maria’s collaborations within the artistic disciplines of theatre and dance include the the dance project Tango Magnètic (Auditori Barcelona), Guildhall production of Blood Wedding (F. García-Lorca, directed by C.Burgess), Little Soldier Productions’ Don Quixote of la Mancha and Liminal Space Productions Olives and Blood.
-She most recently collaborated in June 2016 in a cross-arts project focused on Frost’s artwork inspired by Lorca and in January 2017 with the Spanish Theatre Company (London) on Lorca’s conference “On Lullabies.”
+Maria’s collaborations within the artistic disciplines of theatre and dance include the dance project Tango Magnètic (Auditori Barcelona), Guildhall production of Blood Wedding (F. García-Lorca, directed by C.Burgess), Little Soldier Productions’ Don Quixote of la Mancha and Liminal Space Productions Olives and Blood.
+Other collaborations include a cross-arts project focused on Frost’s artwork inspired by Lorca (London, 2016) and the performance of Lorca’s conference “On Lullabies”, with actor Jorge de Juan and singer Laura Ruhí (London, 2017).

 “We are a fresh and vibrant ensemble that brings new life to traditional music of Spain and Latin America.
 We try to present our music with honesty hoping to capture the stories that are told in each song.
 We focus particularly on a form of traditional spanish music called COPLAS.
 Outside of Spain this form of music is not know, but inside Spain they carry large significance.
 They reflect the passion and dreams of the Spanish people after the Spanish Civil War (1940s), during the dictatorship.”